Frequently asked questions

 How do I pay?

-You can pay for the counselling sessions in advance through a bank transfer or cash in person when you attend the session.
-I do not accept bank cheques.
+You can pay for the counselling sessions in advance through Paypal or a bank transfer following the free initial consultation.

 Do I offer couple therapy?